rviscomi/baseline-demos/babel/README.md

 _(Exact browser versions will depend on when you ran the command.)_

-To verify that this config includes all versions in use 2.5 years ago and newer, run `npx browserslist` and note that the earlest Chrome version will be 1 version older than the one in the previous config.
+Note that the earlest Chrome version will be 1 version older than the one in the previous config, eg Chrome 104.